 - Accessibility at State Parks - A listing by North Carolina state park of accessible features at each park.

 - Handicapped Accessible Trails at State Parks - A list of North Carolina state parks with accessible trails and how to access them.
+Scroll down on page to see Trails section.

 - National Center on Accessibility - promotes access and inclusion for people with disabilities in parks, recreation and tourism.
 Was established through a cooperative agreement between Indiana University and the National Park Service.
 Over the last two decades, NCA has emerged as a leading authority on access issues unique to park and recreation programs and facilities.